potyok/demo-movie-langflow/README.md

 ### Setup Langflow

-The installation steps of Langflow can be find on this [website](https://docs.langflow.org/get-started-installation).
+The installation steps of Langflow can be found on this [website](https://docs.langflow.org/get-started-installation).

 ### Setup MCP server